tachyonicClock/portfolio-site/content/about/index.md

 Self taught (working on my formal education at the moment) programmer with real world experience.
 I’m the sort of person that codes for fun and as work.
 I aspire to contribute positively to truly important and valuable projects.
 I'm hardworking, good at communication, and well organized.
 I always strive to learn new things and challenge myself to be better and better.

-Some of  my experience and knowledge includes: Jenkins CI/CD, Kubernetes, Docker,  Golang, C++, C#, Golang, Python, Bash, Linux, React, Node JS and Blockchain
+Some of  my experience and knowledge includes: Jenkins CI/CD, Kubernetes, Docker,  Golang, C++, C#, Python, Bash, Linux, React, Node JS and Blockchain

 ### Job History